 At the Gardner School of Arts & Sciences, we believe that learning is maximized when students of differing abilities and backgrounds work together and develop an understanding of one another.
 A diverse educational environment is vital to our mission: “to inspire all students to build knowledge of self, an awareness of our connection to others, and develop responsibility for themselves, their community, the earth and humanity.”

 Because of this, we offer need-based tuition assistance to qualifying families.
-One in three students at Gardner receive some level of tuition assistance.
-Tuition assistance is available to qualifying families of students entering Kindergarten through eighth grade.
+Tuition assistance is available to qualifying families of students entering Kindergarten through Eighth Grade.
 Tuition assistance is not provided for students in Gardner’s Early Childhood program.

 We encourage families to apply for tuition assistance if they feel such assistance would support their abilities to afford a Gardner education.
 Families should apply for tuition assistance along with their application for admission.
 However, the Admission and Financial Aid processes are separate and distinct from one another, and we do not use a family’s financial situation in our consideration for a student’s admission.